Anti-literacy laws in the United States

 Anti-literacy laws in many slave states before and during the American Civil War affected slaves, freedmen, and in some cases all people of color.
 Some laws arose from concerns that literate slaves could forge the documents required to escape to a free state.
 According to William M. Banks, "Many slaves who learned to write did indeed achieve freedom by this method.
 The wanted posters for runaways often mentioned whether the escapee could write."
-Anti-literacy laws also arose from fears of slave insurrection, particularly around the time of abolitionist David Walker's 1829 publication of Appeal to the Colored Citizens of the World, which openly advocated rebellion, and Nat Turner's slave rebellion of 1831.
+Anti-literacy laws also arose from fears of slave insurrection, particularly around the time of abolitionist David Walker's 1829 publication of Appeal to the Colored Citizens of the World, which openly advocated rebellion, and Nat Turner's Rebellion of 1831.

-The United States is the only country known to have had anti-literacy laws.
+The United States, including its predecessor British colonies, is the only country known to have had anti-literacy laws.

 State anti-literacy laws

 Between 1740 and 1834 Alabama, Georgia, Louisiana, Mississippi, North and South Carolina, and Virginia all passed anti-literacy laws.
-South Carolina passed the first law which prohibited teaching slaves to read and write, punishable by a fine of 100 pounds and six months in prison, via an amendment to its 1739 Negro Act.
+South Carolina passed the first law which prohibited teaching slaves to read and write, punishable by a fine of £100 and six months in prison, via an amendment to its 1740 Negro Act.

+Some slaveowners blamed abolitionists for the supposed need for anti-literacy laws.
+For example, South Carolina's James H. Hammond, an ardent pro-slavery ideologue, wrote in a letter written in 1845 to the British abolitionist Thomas Clarkson: "I can tell you.
+It was the abolition agitation.
+If the slave is not allowed to read his bible, the sin rests upon the abolitionists; for they stand prepared to furnish him with a key to it, which would make it, not a book of hope, and love, and peace, but of despair, hatred and blood; which would convert the reader, not into a Christian, but a demon. [...]
+Allow our slaves to read your writings, stimulating them to cut our throats!
+Can you believe us to be such unspeakable fools?"